OPALX-project/OPALX-project.github.io/git-usage.md

    git push
    ```

-### 4.4 Merge your fork into the upstream repository
+### 4.4 Merge changes from your fork to the upstream repository

+Create a merge request from your fork to the upstream repository, when the work is done or something usable is available.

 * In the [_OPAL_ project](https://gitlab.psi.ch/OPAL/src)your branch, click on the ```merge request```
 * Select your fork as source branch